 4. Three sprays of artificial pheasant feathers.
 Tape these inside your breastplate/corset so that they fan out below like a skirt.

 Making the “apron dress”: This is by no means a proper Viking apron dress; it’s just a no-sew imitation.
 All you need is a big rectangle of fabric, 60 inches wide by 36 inches long.
-Use adhesive tape or glue to attach ribbon trim, faux fur, and beads to the fabric.
+Use adhesive tape or glue to attach ribbon trim and faux fur to the fabric.
 Then wrap it around you like a bath towel and pin in place.
 The two straps are made from metallic ribbon and feather fringe, and then just pinned on.
 What you need:

 Illustration credits: The central image in our main illustration is by Jen Delyth, and depicts Yggdrasil, the cosmic World Tree in Norse mythology.
 The four rectangular images are all details from larger paintings.
 Clockwise from top left: 1) detail from a vintage Liebig Company trading card titled Freya, Göttin der Liebe; 2) detail from Freyja and the Necklace (1890) by James Doyle Penrose; 3) detail from the Freyja card in the game Age of Mythology; 4) detail from Valkyrie (1971) by Konstantin Vasiliev.